sajal243/Round-templates/experiment/theory.md

 some a.c. components whose frequency is equal to that of the a.c. supply frequency.
 Very often when rectifying an alternating voltage we wish to produce a "steady" direct voltage free from any voltage variations or ripple.
 Filter circuits are used to smoothen the output.
-Various filter circuits are available such as shunt capacitor, series inductor, choke input LC filter and -filter etc.
+Various filter circuits are available such as shunt capacitor, series inductor, choke input LC filter etc.